pasdesignal-zz/rPI_audio_board/README.md

 This is also an experiment with using github for hardware file sharing and revision control.
 I hope others will join me developing this hardware as an opensource project and work with github to facilitate the collabortation.

+This is meant to be an open source hardware project under the creative commons license, but I haven't got around to figuring out what that actually means yet.

+pasdesignal
+noiseisgood.co.nz
+Aug 2013